Frequently Asked Questions

 Why does Kane County need the Kane Education Foundation?

 Public schools continue to face pressure to do more with less and many school districts look to nonprofit education foundations to provide support and resources.
 KCSD is committed to delivering a robust and dynamic curriculum to all students.
 However, the school district has mandates from the state and federal departments of education that significantly limit how dollars are spent.
 The KEF supports areas that foster student growth and excellence that cannot be funded solely through the district budget.

 How does the Kane Education Foundation decide what to fund?

 KEF funds projects that fall within our six focus areas.
-These areas are: Counseling, Gifted and Talented, Preschool, Career Technical Education (CTE), Teacher Development, and STEM.
+These areas are: Counseling, Gifted and Talented, Early Learning, Career Technical Education (CTE), Fine Arts and STEM.
 The Board of Directors identified these focus areas during their strategic planning process in 2016.
 They believe that concentrating their resources in these six areas will have a widespread impact on the schools and students in our district.
 KEF’s desire is to have a broad impact where possible in order to maximize the impact to teachers and students.
 You can read more about these focus areas here.

 How are District staff and the School Board involved with the Education Foundation?

 The KEF collaborates with the Kane School District and the Kane School District Board of Education.
 The Kane School District Superintendent and an additional member of the Kane School District Board of Education member serve on the KEF Board of Directors.
 This ensures good communication between the Foundation and the District.

 Which public schools are supported by the Kane Education Foundation?